 UPDATE: Tati Westbrook has broken her silence over the feud in a new YouTube video where she accuses Shane Dawson and Jeffree Star of manipulating her into starting the fight with Charles.
 Scroll on for WWD’s complete coverage of the influencer drama.

-Since late April, James Charles and Tati Westbrook, two of the biggest global beauty influencers, have been embroiled in a very public feud, resulting in the former losing roughly 3 million YouTube subscribers since Westbrook released a YouTube video on May 10 detailing the fight, according to a live tally streamed on YouTube by the account, Tea4Real.
+In April 2019, James Charles and Tati Westbrook, two of the biggest global beauty influencers, were embroiled in a very public feud, resulting in the former losing roughly 3 million YouTube subscribers since Westbrook released a YouTube video on May 10 detailing the fight, according to a live tally streamed on YouTube by the account, Tea4Real.

 From how the feud began to the social media backlash, here is everything you need to know about the James Charles and Tati Westbrook fight.